-All nursing majors are expected to be familiar with and observe the policies and procedures of Andrews University and the department.
+All nursing majors are expected to be familiar with and observe the policies and procedures of Andrews University and the School of Nursing.
 These policies and procedures can be found in:

 - 1. Andrews University Bulletin

 - 2. Andrews University School of Nursing Student Handbook-RN-BSN

 - 3. Andrews University Student Handbook